 Filing your taxes late when you have earned a refund or don’t owe any further tax will not result in any fees or penalties.
 However, if you owe money and file late, the CRA charges you a penalty on the taxes owed equal to five percent plus an additional percent for each month late up to 12 months.

-Taxes owed to the CRA are due the day your tax return is due.
+Taxes owed to the CRA are due the day your tax return is due for individuals, April 30.
 If you cannot pay the full amount, the CRA will accept late payments but charges compound daily interest on all amounts due.

 If you owe taxes for several different years, all of your payments are credited toward your oldest debts.